notmaintained/pnd/README.md

 ?>
 ```

+To know more about the libs read the documentation available within their respective folders.

 ## Need More?

-Use [pnd.glue](https://github.com/sandeepshetty/pnd/tree/master/glue), a micro-framework built by combining a few pnd libs.
+Use [pnd.glue](https://github.com/sandeepshetty/pnd/tree/master/glue), a micro-framework built by combining a few pnd libs:

 ``` php
 index.php